 I love reading technical books (I own too many).

 I love reading beautiful pieces of source code.

 I always seek for ways to be more productive and get out of my comfort zone.

-But, I think there is one important thing that people often overlook and is the importance of unlearning things
+But, I think there is one important thing that people often overlook and it is the importance of unlearning things.

 In order to understand how blockchain technologies work, we must forget about the centralized middleman model.